ccappelle/pyrosim/_sources/videos.txt

 **Pyrosim in action**

-The following videos are an ssortment of independent projects in evolutionary robotics.
+The following videos are an assortment of independent projects in evolutionary robotics.

 |